 Table 1 indicates that precipitation has a considerable lagged effect on decadal trends of sea-level variations, once the direct SLP forcing has been subtracted from the sea-level records.
-For instance, taking the results of both precipitation data sets into account, summer season precipitation implies relatively strong linkage to the residuals of sea-level decadal trend variations, reaching to r=0.56 in autumn.
+For instance, by taking the results of both precipitation data sets into account, summer season precipitation implies relatively strong linkage to the residuals of sea-level decadal trend variations, reaching r = 0.56 in autumn.

-Concerning the results only from precipitation of the reanalysis data set, it is shown that there are significant connections between winter precipitation and summer sea-level residuals, between summer precipitation and autumn sea-level residuals and between autumn precipitation and winter sea-level residuals for the selected two stations.
-However, the results of reanalysis precipitation time series do not imply a significant connection between spring precipitation and sea-level residuals

-30 in any season.
-Considering the freshwater flux effect in the analysis, it should be mentioned that evaporation in winter and autumn contributes to the precipitation explained variance of sea-level trends in the summer and winter seasons, respectively, for both stations.
-The results derived using the CRU precipitation indicate that, on the one hand, winter precipitation affects decadal trends of sea-level in the spring, that summer precipitation contributes to sea-level decadal trends in autumn for both stations.
-Besides, autumn season precipitation seems to explain a part of variation of Warnemünde sea-level residuals in winter.
-On the other hand, precipitation decadal trends of spring season do not have a significant connection to the decadal trends of sea-level residuals.
+Concerning the results only from precipitation of the reanalysis data set, it is shown that there are significant connections between winter precipitation and summer sea-level residuals, between summer precipitation and autumn sealevel residuals, and between autumn precipitation and winter sea-level residuals for the selected two stations.
+However, the results of the reanalysis precipitation time series do not imply a significant connection between spring precipitation and sea-level residuals in any season.
+Considering the freshwater flux effect in the analysis, it should be mentioned that evaporation in winter and autumn contributes to the precipitation-explained variance in sea-level trends in the summer and winter seasons, respectively, for both stations.
+The results derived using the CRU precipitation indicate that winter precipitation affects the decadal trends of sea level in the spring and that summer precipitation contributes to sea-level decadal trends in autumn for both stations.
+Autumn season precipitation seems to explain a part of variation in Warnemünde sea-level residuals in winter.
+However, the precipitation decadal trends of the spring season do not have a significant connection to the decadal trends of sea-level residuals.

-To examine other possible large-scale factors on sea-level trends, we investigated the potential influence of the North Atlantic sea-surface temperature anomalies in the form of the AMO-index.
-The 11-year standardized gliding trend anomalies

-5 of sea-level residuals in wintertime and the standardized trends of the AMO-index for each season are represented in Figure 10.
+To examine other possible large-scale factors in sea-level trends, we investigated the potential influence of the North Atlantic sea surface temperature anomalies in the form of the AMO index.
+The 11-year standardised gliding trend anomalies of sea-level residuals in wintertime and the standardised trends of the AMO index for each season are presented in Fig. 10.